devassistant/devassistant/docs/developer_documentation/yaml_assistant_reference.rst

   accessed using ``da`` binary
 Modifier
-  modifier assistants are used for modifying existing projects previously created by devassistant
+  modifier assistants are used for modifying existing projects previously created by DevAssistant
 Preparer
-  preparer assistants are used for setting up environment for already existing projects (located e.g. at remote SCM etc.) that may or may not have been creating by devassistant
+  preparer assistants are used for setting up environment for already existing projects (located e.g. at remote SCM etc.) that may or may not have been creating by DevAssistant

 The role is implied by assistant location in one of the load directories, as mentioned in :ref:`assistants_loading_mechanism`.